 In this paper, we proposed a security system with a robot-like machine with a UWB radar system.
 This radar system was assumed to be a simple low-cost one and to make use of multiple reflection waves to estimate target positions.
 We investigated the performance of the system with a numerical simulation and confirmed the basic characteristics of the system.
 The imaging became inaccurate when the antenna came close to a symmetric position, due to the ambiguity of the estimated image.
-A future task is to aim at improving the stability of the system by adaptively changing the processing depending on the multipath environment.
-The current detailed performance evaluation is in a realistic two wall environment while a multiple wall environment (more than 2) is an important issue to be tackled in the future.
+Future task is aimed at improving the stability of the system by adaptively changing the processing depending on the multipath environment.
+The current detailed performance evaluation is in a realistic two wall environment while multiple wall environment (more than 2) are important issue to be tackled in the future.

-Fig. 8.
-The result of tracking process.
+(b) The result of tracking process.